 Please ensure that you refer to Figure 4 in your text as, if accepted, production will need this reference to link the reader to the figure

 Response: We fixed the reference.
-The graph, which is Fig 6 right now, is referred in section “Results – Decay rate” in current draft.
+The graph, which is Fig 6 right now, is referred in section “Results – Decay rate” in the current draft.

 We note you have included a table to which you do not refer in the text of your manuscript.
 Please ensure that you refer to Table 1 in your text; if accepted, production will need this reference to link the reader to the Table.